youssef-attai/dotfiles/README.md

 ## Arch installation

-Using the `archinstall` script from the package repository (NOT the one that comes by default with the ISO, apparently there is a difference)
+Using the `archinstall` script from the package repository (NOT the one that comes by default with the ISO, apparently there is a difference):

 ```bash
 sudo pacman -S archinstall